-A huge number of heroes, fast matchmaking times, and short, intense battles, makes Mobile Legends one of the best MOBAs on mobile.
+A huge number of heroes, fast matchmaking times, and short, intense battles, makes Mobile Legends one of the best Android and iOS MOBAs.
 Its five vs five formula creates excellent battles, as you face off against opponents from around the world.
 Its trial pass system is also a great way to use new heroes before deciding whether to purchase them.

-Though not officially released in the west yet, from what we’ve seen, League of Legends: Wild Rift is shaping up to be a great MOBA.
-Wild Rift is not merely a port, but a new League of Legends for mobile, built from the ground up with items, a fresh map, plus characters and controls optimised for the platform.
-If you want to know which of your favourites have a place in Wild Rift, check out our guide for League of Legends: Wild Rift Champions.
-Our list of everything we know about League of Legends: Wild Rift might also interest!
+League of Legends: Wild Rift is not merely a port, but a new League of Legends for mobile, built from the ground up with items, a fresh map, plus characters and controls optimised for the platform.

 Another MOBA based upon the classic five vs five formula, Arena of Valor has over 40 heroes, covering every class you can conceivably think of.
 Alongside its three vs three, and one vs one modes, Arena of Valor also has the unique Hook Wars – a pretty fun king of the hill reminiscent mode, where players fight fast paced battles to capture and control areas of the map.

 Though Heroes of Soulcraft didn’t receive the best PC version, the mobile version is still plenty decent, following the usual five vs five formula to create fast and tactical battles.
 Like most of the other MOBAs it also has a decent selection of heroes, as well as a variety modes, both in terms of player count and time limit.